abdokamel2001/CBZ-patch/README.md

 # Disclaimer

 Use this script at your own risk.
 It is recommended to make backups of your image files before using this script.<br>
-The author is not responsible for any loss of data or unintended consequences of using this script.<br>
+I'm not responsible for any loss of data or unintended consequences of using this script.